What is gun drilling?

 Gun drilling is a process that produces deep, straight holes in a variety of materials.
 A gundrill tool differs from a conventional twist drill by its unique head geometry; a standard gundrill has a single effective cutting edge.
 Guide pads burnish the hole while drilling, allowing the hole to maintain straightness.
 The result of this burnishing activity is a very round hole with a precision diameter.

-Gun drilling was initially developed for drilling gun barrels.
+Gun drilling was initially developed for manufacturing rifle barrels.
 Armament manufacturing continues to be a common use of this process.
 Other common industries include energy, oil and gas exploration, engines, diesel fuel components, and plastic injection molds.

 Holes deeper than 20:1 generally require a dedicated gundrilling machine to achieve highest productivity and process reliability.